 Working Papers

-Teacher mobility to a high-cost urban area: A discrete-choice experiment in Portugal (Job Market Paper)
+Teacher mobility to high-cost urban areas [Job Market Paper]

 with Pedro Freitas and Luís Catela Nunes